 Take in the magnificent Teton views from horseback.
 Grand Teton Lodge Company offers short and longer horseback rides through Grand Teton National Park at Jackson Lake Lodge and Colter Bay Village.
 The rides provide spectacular views ranging from Jackson Hole to the boundaries of Yellowstone.
 So saddle up and see this part of the country on horseback!

 Hiking is one of the most popular activities in Grand Teton National Park.
 The rugged nature of the landscape, including steep trails, high elevation and extreme and abrupt weather changes, make this activity both fun and challenging.
 The park has numerous trailheads, including scenic hikes around lakes such as Phelps, Jenny, Leigh and Taggart.
 During July and August, most trailhead parking areas fill early in the day, so it would be advisable to start your hike early or plan for alternate hikes.

 9. Scenic Drives

 One of the most recognizable mountains in the country, the Grand Teton draws millions of visitors every year and is a popular destination for mountain and rock climbers.
 A climb on this iconic peak is certainly a challenging experience, and a successful ascent is a memorable achievement.
-Exum Mountain Guides & Jackson Hole Mountain Guides offers private and group climbs for all abilities, ranging from day to multi-day ascents.
-Family and kids day climbing is also available, and Exum & Jackson Hole Mountain Guides offers climbing classes and guided climbs for first-time climbers to experts.
-Short on time, try the single day climbs to achieve a mountain peak with Jackson Hole Mountain Guides.
+Exum Mountain Guides and Jackson Hole Mountain Guides offer private and group climbs for all abilities, ranging from day to multi-day ascents.
+Family and kids day climbing is also available, and both Exum and Jackson Hole Mountain Guides offer climbing classes and guided climbs for first-time climbers to experts.
+Short on time?
+Try the single day climbs to achieve a mountain peak with Jackson Hole Mountain Guides.

-Author: Denise Bakar grew up in McLean, VA and now lives in the beautiful Jackson Hole, WY.
-In her free time, she enjoys hiking, snowboarding, and camping.
+Author: Denise Bakar grew up in McLean, Virginia, and now lives in the beautiful Jackson Hole.
+In her free time, she enjoys hiking, snowboarding and camping.